 You require 15 LPM of constant oxygen output at a pressure of 30 PSI.
 Consumption doesn’t vary much throughout the workday.
-In this case, an HVO Standard 20 gallon system (or HVO 2-Go) with two 10 LPM oxygen concentrators will get the job done.
+In this case, we recommend an HVO Mighty Mite 30 gallon system with two 10 LPM oxygen concentrators.

 Scenario 2: Medium

 You require 30 LPM of constant oxygen output most of the time, with occasional peak usage of 50 LPM, and an output pressure of 50 PSIG.
 In this case, a Mighty Mite 60 gallon system with three 10 LPM oxygen concentrators is your best choice.
-The 50 PSIG pressure requirement is above what the Standard can consistently produce.
-Store more oxygen for use during peak usage periods by purchasing a larger storage tank.
+To store more oxygen for use during peak usage periods, purchase a larger (or additional) storage tank.

 Scenario 3: Large

-You need 50 LPM of constant oxygen output with peak usage of 80 LPM.
-The MAX will be your best choice here, as you’ll be able to attach six 10 LPM oxygen concentrators.
-Another way to grow an HVO system is by adding drones and/or storage tanks.
+You need 50 LPM of constant oxygen output with periodic, burst usage of 80 LPM.
+The Titan 1 will be your most economical choice here, as you’ll be able to attach six 10 LPM oxygen concentrators.
+Another way to grow an HVO system is by adding Drones and/or storage tanks.
 For more information, see the post “How to expand your HVO system.”